NanamiKubota/NanamiKubota.github.io/_labnotes/pf_phage/2023-06-13-MPAO1_breseq_roary.md

 **2023-06-14**

 Tasks completed:
-- create an R script that translates locus tags using roary output
+- create an R script that translates locus tags using Roary output

 To do:
 - modify it to include translations of gene product and JC calls